2019 Performers coming soon…

-2017 performers confirmed.
-What a wonderful array of local, vegan talent 😊
+Here were our wonderful 2018 performers.
+What a wonderful array of vegan talent 😊

 “We are an original band from Southern England.
 Everything we do is homemade.
 This has led us to create a style of music that people seem to love.
 Feel free to join us in our adventure of discovery.”

 A Duo called Life – Catherine and Dietmar (Time to be confirmed)

 The Duo called Life – electrifying indie couple, eco warriors and soul mates representing YOU.
 Travelling around the country, they’ve featured at Raw Fest UK, Live Well Now 2017, Viva Festival Wembley and Essex Vegan Festival.
 Reflecting on the bigger picture of here and now to manifest the raise of consciousness on planet Earth.

 Inspired by artists such as The Beatles, Jason Marz, The Script.
 Catherine also loves a bit of Christina Perri!
 Let them entice you to share their love of the world, its animals and elements which we share.

 They run vegan retreats providing an organic vegan gourmet menu, yoga, amazing speakers and they also perform their music.
 Amazingly they have just been featured in OM YOGA lifestyle magazine.